grafana/grafana/docs/sources/packages_api/data/datasourceapi.md

 ### annotationQuery method

 Can be optionally implemented to allow datasource to be a source of annotations for dashboard.
-To be visible in the annotation editor `annotations` capability also needs to be enabled in plugin.json.
+This function will only be called if an angular  is configured and the  is undefined

 <b>Signature</b>